theme-next/theme-next.org/source/docs/faqs.md

 {% endtabs %}

 Then uncomment `variable` under the `custom_file_path` section in {% label primary@theme config file %}.

-### Wrong Number of Tags/Categories

-Because Hexo has cache, sometimes the nubmer in Tags or Categories page is wrong.
-If you find this question you can re-generate site's content as following:

-1. Delete `db.json` in site dir.
-2. Run command `hexo clean` in site dir to clean cache.
-3. Run command `hexo generate` in site dir to re-generte.

-After doing those you can run local server to see if the problem was solved.

 ### How to Disable Comments on Page